This article will explain all these variances and how to choose the proper chart of accounts for your contracting company.

 - The information provided is designed for contractors generating less than $50 Million in sales per year.

-- Spreadsheets are often used when transferring balance sheet account information to the income statement; basically the spreadsheet groups the respective entries on the balance sheet into their income statement account groups.
+- Spreadsheets are often used when transferring balance sheet account information to the income statement; basically the spreadsheet groups the respective entries in the CIP account into their income statement account groups.
 There are a couple of articles on this website that explains this in detail.

 - Very few CPA’s truly understand this, so seek out one with construction experience when asking for advice.